mtmk/mtmk.dummy/README.md

 Currently `publish` workflow is set to be run manually by using `workflow_dispatch` trigger.
 You can set this to be triggered on push as well safely, since NuGet publish would only happen on changes to `version.txt` file as long as the version doesn't match any existing tags.

+## Targeting multiple frameworks

+You can target multiple frameworks by adding multiple `<TargetFramework>` elements in your project file.
+You can also use `TargetFrameworks` element to specify multiple frameworks separated by semicolon.
+You can also use wildcards in your framework names.